prasaar/aiwhispr/README.md

 If you dont provide AIWHISPR_LOG_LEVEL then the default is DEBUG

-## Your first configuration
+## Your first setup
 AIWhispr package comes with sample data, nginx configuration, index.html for nginx setup , python (flask) script to help you get started.

-1. Configuration
+1. Configuration file

 A configuration file is maintained under $AIWHISPR_HOME/config/sites-available directory.
 You can use the example_bbc.filepath.cfg to try your first configuration.
 It has 4 sections inclduing [content-site],[content-site-auth], [vectordb], [local].
 ```